just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Refactoring-and-Procedural-Abstraction.rst

     <img src="../_static/assets/img/CommentRightClick.png" width="500"/>
     </p>
     <p>
-      To add or edit the comment, simply click on the comment-icon and type in your comment, as shown here:
+      To add or edit the <span class="hover vocab yui-wk-div" data-id="comment">comment</span>, simply click on the comment-icon and type in your comment, as shown here:
     </p>
     <br/>
     <img src="../_static/assets/img/CommentDisplayDotsize.png" width="500"/>
     <p>In some programming languages, a form of external documentation may be used, especially if it is not possible to comment directly inside the program code.
 Some examples of external documentation include using a Google or text document for tracking development, a webpage, or a program index or glossary.
 MIT App Inventor's has external documentation on <a href="http://appinventor.mit.edu/explore/ai2/support/blocks" target="_blank" title="">Built-in Blocks</a> and on <a href="http://ai2.appinventor.mit.edu/reference/components/" target="_blank" title="">Components</a>.
 It may be helpful to reference these when building your own apps.</p>
     <p>
-      A good commenting practice to follow is to provide comments in the following situations:
+      A good commenting practice to follow is to provide <span class="hover vocab yui-wk-div" data-id="comment">comments</span> in the following situations:
       </p><ul>
     <li>To document every procedure that you define, as shown in this example here.</li>
     <li>To clarify a complex algorithm that isn’t clearly obvious.</li>